 - Transfer must be on a gross (trade for trade) basis.
 Any attempt at netting creates delay and creates a multi-tier market infrastructure that will impede innovation.
 We have Real Time Gross Settlement (RTGS) today – between Central Banks.
 The disruptive change is RTGS between individuals and companies in a permissionless network (i.e the way that the Internet works).

 The conceptual requirements have been known a long time.
 We had to wait all this time for a technology to enable this.
 Then along came Blockchain…

 Real time settlement is a big step towards liquidity, but it is only the first step.
 The fact that you can put your asset up for sale does not mean that any buyers will notice, so it is only the first step; for example, I can put my home up for sale via a blog post but that does not mean buyers will find my house.
 To get to liquidity we also need the two other benefits of Blockchain which we cover below – easy fractionalisation and trust through verifiability and immutability.
 Real time settlement is only one step, but it is a critical first step.
-Crypto Token Finance needs real time settlement and easy fractionalisation and trust through verifiability and immutability.
+Blockchain Token Finance needs real time settlement and easy fractionalisation and trust through verifiability and immutability.

 Easy fractionalisation brings in new capital which enables liquidity

 Today an LP (Limited Partner aka High Net Worth Individual or Institution) can sell early stage equity assets through Secondary Markets, but the supply of buyers are limited.
 Easy fractionalisation brings in new capital (aka buyers), which enables liquidity.